 According to the calendar fall starts September 22nd.
 When talking climate, fall is September, October, November.
 But who cares when the thermometer tells you that the temperatures are in the lower 50s early in the morning and at the time in the evening when you are waiting for public transportation prior to and after work, respectively.

 Of course, we are all in denial that the cold season is just around the corner.
 Despite we may have just complained about the challenge to dress for the heat and mugginess of the dog days two weeks ago.

 No matter what the calendar says, here in Interior Alaska the leaves start to turn yellow in mid-August.
 The migrating birds already leave Creamer’s Field and the fields of the University of Alaska Fairbanks Experimental Farm.
 Up on the tundra of the North Slope the scrubs turn into beautiful fall colors even as early as the first week of August.
 There are no trees up there.

-Thus, this roundup post in my Ageless Style series is addressing the summer to fall transition challenge.
-The time when it is already chilly in the mornings/evenings, but still nice and warm around lunch time.
+Thus, this roundup post is addressing the summer-to-fall transition dressing challenge for various climate regions.
+You know, the time when it is already chilly in the mornings/evenings, but still nice and warm around lunch time.
 I asked five style, fashion and lifestyle bloggers the following question:

 What is your best advice to transition your wardrobe from summer to fall?